Undergraduate Course Approval Process

 - Curriculum Office: We review all proposals submitted by the course approval deadlines.
 If additional documentation or clarification is needed, we ask users to follow-up with the instructor.
 We also enter a meeting date to add CARFs to the agenda for the next course approval meeting.

-Course Approval Subcommittee: Dean Deloria asks each member of the whole committee to serve on one of two standing subcommittees.
-The Course Approval Subcommittee, chaired by JoAnn Peraino, is responsible for reviewing all course approval requests and new proposals or modifications for concentrations and academic minors.
-Faculty members on the subcommittee volunteer to summarize the discussion of particular course proposals at the full Committee meeting the following week.
-Next the subcommittee places all CARFs on either a Consent or Discussion agenda.
-On their behalf, the chair communicates any questions and/or concerns to the user for follow-up with the instructor.
+Course Approval Subcommittee: The Course Approval Subcommittee, chaired by JoAnn Peraino, is responsible for reviewing all course approval requests and new proposals or modifications for majors and minors.
+The subcommittee places all CARFs on either a Consent or Discussion agenda.
+On their behalf, the chair communicates any questions and/or concerns to the department.
 All responses received by 5 pm on Thursdays will be included in the next course approval report.
 In many cases, this exchange of information will allay the concerns of the Course Approval Subcommittee.
 On Friday afternoon the Curriculum Office posts an information packet on the committee’s CTools site so that members have time to review it before the Tuesday meeting.

 - Race & Ethnicity Subcommittee: The Race & Ethnicity Subcommittee is chaired by Evans Young, Assistant Dean for Undergraduate Education.
 The committee closely reviews and discusses all R&E proposals and recommends each be approved or deferred.
 Dean Young submits an R&E Subcommittee Report to the Curriculum Committee for its approval.
 More detailed documentation is required for R&E proposals: 1) R&E Proposal Form; 2) a detailed and annotated syllabus; and 3) 1-2 page explanation of how the course provides substantial discussion of all three issues that define the R&E requirement: a) the meaning of race, ethnicity and racism; b) racial and ethnic intolerance and resulting inequality as it occurs in the United States or elsewhere; and c) comparisons of discrimination based on race, ethnicity, religion, social class or gender.

-- Curriculum Committee: At the Curriculum Committee meeting, proposals are either approved or deferred by a majority of voting members; Dean Deloria votes in case of a tie.
-Consent items may be moved to the Discussion agenda before the committee approves them as a batch.
+- Curriculum Committee: The Curriculum Commitee is chaired by Phil Deloria, Dean for Undergraduate Education.
+At the Curriculum Committee meeting, proposals are either approved or deferred by a majority of voting members; Dean Deloria votes in case of a tie.
 Each course approval request is then discussed in view of concerns raised by the Course Approval Subcommittee and responses from the department/faculty.
 Each CARF is either approved or deferred by a majority of voting members.
 The committee also may give contingent approval pending acceptance of the recommended changes.
 The Curriculum Office adds signatures of approval and sends a course approval actions memo to the Executive Committee.

 - Executive Committee: All approvals must be ratified by the Executive Committee before being considered official.
 On occasion, the Executive Committee has overturned the Curriculum Committee’s approval.
 Prior to the meeting, Dean Deloria typically approves CARFs on their behalf so that the Curriculum Office can deliver printed copies to the Registrar’s Office as soon as possible.
 The Curriculum Office communicates final approvals to Academic Advising.